Types of Braces

 As a parent, you want the best for your child.
 That includes healthy teeth and a pleasing smile.
 Dr. Diana and Dr. Neil will treat your children like their own by giving them the best possible orthodontic care.

-Kids Should Get an Orthodontic Check-Up By 7
+Kids Should Get an

 By seven years old, your child's teeth have developed enough for subtle problems with jaw growth and emerging teeth to still be spotted while some baby teeth are still present.
 This check-up may reveal that your child's bite is fine, and braces for kids aren't necessary.